THUROI0787/VC-SZO/README.md

 Research code for forward-only, small-batch test-time adaptation (TTA) of pretrained spiking neural networks.
 VC-SZO freezes the SNN backbone and updates a 512-parameter late channel-wise affine adapter using only symmetric zeroth-order (ZO) probes.

-This private research repository contains code and pretrained checkpoints only.
+This private research repository contains code and pretrained checkpoints.
 The submission source, datasets, and bulk experiment outputs are intentionally excluded.

 ## Method map